 After all this, I began doing some more thorough searches for XOX material on the Internet.
 Using XOX in the search critieria, I discovered that Roman had posted at least six static-image videos featuring six different XOX recordings, and that he had also posted the same six recordings on iTunes.

 Aside from the fact that Curt chose not do things right by setting up a lable and an adminstrator to keep track of monies spent and monies received, the problem with all this is, from the beginning, Curt has never reported the amount spent on the CDs or the amount of revenues collected.
-He never consulted me about using the recordings for prank videos (not that I was particularly upset about it had Curt chosen to do things right).
+He never consulted me about using the recordings for prank videos (not that I would have been particularly upset about it had Curt chosen to do things right).
 He did not inform me of the iTunes postings.
 His and Roman's personal efforts to describe who the band is behind the recordings amounts to almost nil, in my opinion.
 And even after absolving himself from our collaboration agreement, Curt refused to report what revenues were being collected and also refused to report the proper owners of the recordings to the various vendors involved, something which should have been done to begin with, regardless of who collected the royalties.
 I refer to Curt, as opposed to Roman, because Curt has fully admitted to being the instigator of Roman’s videos (the ones using XOX material).

 Curt is very protective of his copyrights, which is his prerogative to do so (regardless of how many times he accuses others of being greedy, I suppose), but as the producer of the recordings, I could no longer sit back and allow my ownership of the recordings (my sound recording copyrights) to be systematically undermined and ignored, so when it became clear—after nine months had passed—that Curt was not going to act, I decided to set the record straight.